 We are always delighted to welcome new volunteers to our group.
 There are no age limits and no previous experience is required.
 Any training required happens during the course of the working bees and the group supplies any necessary tools.
 There are no membership fees and if you add your name to our mailing list you will receive an email invitation to each working bee in the preceding week along with any relevant updates and info from the BCC.
 Children are welcome and it is a wonderful opportunity for them to develop an appreciation of our natural world.
 However it remains the responsibility of the parent/s to supervise their child/children at all times.
-As we are currently still operating under COVID-19 guidelines from the Brisbane City Council there is a short briefing on site before we commence work at each meeting.
+For new members there is a short briefing on site before we commence work.
 For insurance purposes the BCC requires that each volunteer sign a form at each meet.
 The data collected is also used by the BCC to calculate how many volunteer hours are contributed on an annual basis.
 Common sense prevails in terms of safety so if volunteers can wear enclosed shoes, protective clothing, sun screen and a hat and bring their own water bottle everyone will be happy.
 There is always a first aid kit on standby and at least one member of the group has had first aid training.
-We do supply gloves but it is advisable to bring your own if you have them.
+We have a ready supply of work gloves and can supply council issued work shirts and hats.
 There is no commitment required to attend on a regular basis so members are free to attend whenever suits them.
 We must be doing something right as some of our members have been attending for 30 years!
 If you would like to give it a go use the “Contact Us” button on this web site.
 If you want to speak to someone in person give Greg Smith a call on 07 3356 7375.